Learn Nuxt with a Collection of 100+ Tips!

 • success when the fetch is completed successfully

-Passing Headers and cookies
+Passing Headers and Cookies

-When we call $fetch in the browser, user headers like cookie will be directly sent to the API.
-But during server-side-rendering, since the $fetch request takes place 'internally' within the server, it doesn't include the user's browser cookies, nor does it pass on cookies from the fetch response.
+Normally, during server-side-rendering, since the $fetch request takes place 'internally' within the server, it wouldn't include the user's browser cookies, nor pass on cookies from the fetch response.

 Pass Cookies From Server-side API Calls on SSR Response